affinitidev/silex-config/Docs/caching.md

 The PHP File cache will dump the processed configuration array to a PHP file.
 On subsequent requests, this PHP file will be included (instead of the configuration files being loaded and processed).

-The `config.cache.php` parameter must also be specified.
+The `config.cache.path` parameter must also be specified.
 This should point to a specific file where the cache should be read from and written to.
 This file should be writable and readable by the web server running the Silex application.

-**Important Note**: This implementation of the cache does not provide any expiration, since config files do not often change.
+**Important Note**: This implementation of the cache **does not** provide any expiration, since config files do not often change.
 It is recommended that it not be used in development.
-In production, the file should always be deleted whenever configurations are changed.
+The cache file should always be deleted whenever configurations are changed.

 ### Implementing a Custom Cache